hdigital/parlgov-web/docs/development.md

 # Development · 💻

-See Python development dependencies in `requirements-dev.txt` and a documentation of environment variables in `.env.example`.
+See Python development dependencies in `requirements-dev.txt` and documentation of environment variables in `.env.example`.
 [uv](https://docs.astral.sh/uv/pip/) is used as a _venv/pip_ replacement for some development tasks.